 This course will be an overview of normal motor and cognitive development in the first five years of life; the common motor and cognitive delays treated by physical therapists in children under 5 years old; assessment of developmental delays in children and treatment planning for delays.
-(Prerequisite: Completion of first year PT curriculum and permission of program director required.)
+(Prerequisite: Permission of program director required.)
 Fall semester.
 Offered yearly.